leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 - Opens only the images that are tif.
 No recursive option here.
 - Grabs the image name, renames it, and prints where the image will be saved and under which name
-- Creates a dialog option, with the option to pass/skip the image as a checkbox -The user needs to make a rectangle selection around the cell of interest
+- Creates a dialog option, with the option to pass/skip the image as a checkbox
+  - The user needs to make a rectangle selection around the cell of interest
 - **If** it is not skipped and the selection is a rectangle:
   - Grab the center of the rectangle position, and make it square
   - Duplicate the square